evaliu1/CarND-Term1-P2/README.md

 # Design and Test a Model Architecture

-## 1. Describe how you preprocessed the image data.
+## 1. Preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

 As a first step, I decided to convert the images to grayscale because this will change the image from 3 RGB layers to 1 layer.
 Here is an example of a traffic sign image before and after grayscaling.